 Maintenance and Cost-Effectiveness

-A typical installed UV Light will last an estimated 9000 hours.
+A typical installed UV light for an HVAC will last an estimated 9,000 hours.
 That comes out to a lightbulb change about once every year or so.
-Luckily a replacement bulb only costs around $70, which is reasonably cheap for a utility that can save you much more on HVAC and duct repairs.
-This replacement can be done in tandem with a yearly HVAC checkup from Raynor Services, making the entire process as easy as it possibly could be.
+Luckily, a replacement bulb only costs around $70, which is reasonably cheap for a utility that can save you much more on HVAC and duct repairs.
+This replacement can be done in tandem with a yearly HVAC checkup from Raynor Services, making the entire process as easy as possible.